emilwidlund/framer-form/README.md

 - Inflate.js
 - Underscore.js

-### Author
+### Contact

-My name is Emil Widlund and I am the author of this module.
 For any questions, highfives or concerns, please contact <a href="https://twitter.com/emilwidlund">me on Twitter</a>.
+If you found a bug, feel free to add an Issue to this repository and I'll take a look when I have time.